SkillsUnion/tamkeen-cloud/3.4-cicd-for-container/cicd-workflow-for-containter.md

-# CI/CD Workflow for Containers on AWS
+# CICD Workflow for Containers on AWS

 ## 1. Introduction
 In a modern DevOps environment, container-based applications are the foundation of scalable, maintainable microservices.
-Implementing a robust CI/CD workflow for containers enables developers to build, test, and deploy changes quickly and reliably.
-AWS offers a suite of fully managed services that support CI/CD automation for container workloads, ensuring efficiency, security, and scalability across all stages of the software delivery lifecycle.
+Implementing a robust CICD workflow for containers enables developers to build, test, and deploy changes quickly and reliably.
+AWS offers a suite of fully managed services that support CICD automation for container workloads, ensuring efficiency, security, and scalability across all stages of the software delivery lifecycle.

-This document outlines a comprehensive CI/CD workflow for containerized applications using AWS services including CodeCommit, CodeBuild, Amazon ECR, CodePipeline, ECS, and optionally EKS.
+This document outlines a comprehensive CICD workflow for containerized applications using AWS services including CodeCommit, CodeBuild, Amazon ECR, CodePipeline, ECS, and optionally EKS.

 ---

-## 2. CI/CD Pipeline Stages for Containers
+## 2. CICD Pipeline Stages for Containers
-A typical AWS container-based CI/CD workflow includes the following sequential stages:
+A typical AWS container-based CICD workflow includes the following sequential stages:

 ### 2.1. **Source Control (CodeCommit / GitHub)**
 Code changes are committed to a Git-based source repository.
-This acts as the trigger for the CI/CD process.
+This acts as the trigger for the CICD process.

 ### 2.2. **Build and Unit Testing (CodeBuild)**
 AWS CodeBuild is responsible for compiling the application, running tests, building Docker images from the source code, and preparing the application artifacts.
 This includes creating and pushing Docker images to Amazon Elastic Container Registry (ECR).